Stage 2 - Staines Pier to Windsor & Eton Riverside (10.55 miles)

 After Church Island, on the opposite bank, is Lammas Park (on some maps named Ashby Recreation Grounds) and it was here on the riverbank where the London Stone sat from the 18th century until it was replaced by a replica in 1986.
 In 2012, the replica was moved back down river to where it now sits, between the Town Hall and the Town Pier, and near to its original site.
 To the left of the towpath is an industrial park, mostly owned by British Gas and it was from here where the nations gas bills were issued for many years.

 Within a short distance, across the river, although not obvious as an island, is Holm Island.
-It’s a wooded place with a house called “The Nest”, apparently a courting place in the 1930’s for King Edward VIII (later the Duke of Windsor) and Mrs Wallis Simpson, an American divorcee.
+It's a wooded place with a house called "The Nest", apparently a courting place in the 1930's for King Edward VIII (later the Duke of Windsor) and Mrs Wallis Simpson, an American divorcee.
 Edward was the second member of the House of Windsor to become Monarch.
-His father (King George V) with German roots (Saxe-Coburg) got rid of the German family name at the start of World War I (1917) and chose a very English name for the Royal Family (Windsor sounded good and still continues to be their family name).
+His father (King George V) with German roots (Saxe-Coburg) got rid of the German family name in 1917, during of World War I, and chose a very English name for the Royal Family (Windsor sounded good and still continues to be their family name).

-At a mile into the stage, the towpath passes under the bridges carrying the M25 and the A30.
+The towpath passes under the bridges carrying the M25 and the A30.
 The road bridges are only separated by three metres and together tower overhead for 80 metres.
-From here, continue straight on along the towpath for almost a mile to and around the Runnymede Pleasure Grounds.
+From here, continue straight on along the towpath for a mile to and around the Runnymede Pleasure Grounds.

 The M25 Road Bridge was opened in 1985 and the A30 Road Bridge in 1961.
-The latter was designed 20 years earlier by Sir Edwin Lutyens.
+The latter was designed over 22 years earlier by Sir Edwin Lutyens, but due to the outbreak of World War II it was delayed.
 During the construction, archaeologists uncovered a Bronze Age (2200 BC to 750 BC) settlement site, which overlaid a much older Neolithic (4000 BC to 2200 BC) site.
 Some of the findings from the site can be seen at the Spelthorne Museum.

 Soon some pleasant riverside properties appear on the opposite bank, and shortly after the first few, part of the river branches off to form an island.
 This is at Hythe End, Wraysbury, is simply called "The Island", and is again lined with pleasant houses overlooking the main stream of the river.

-The towpath soon passes the Wraysbury Skiff & Punting Club before following the river around the open meadow of the Runnymede Pleasure Grounds.
-The area is a pleasant and peaceful setting and offers many facilities, including a café, toilets, parking, a paddling pool, a playground, information boards, and boat trips up the river to Windsor.
+The towpath soon passes the Wraysbury Skiff & Punting Club (at 2 miles) before following the river around the open meadow of the Runnymede Pleasure Grounds.
+The area is a pleasant and peaceful setting and offers many facilities, including a cafe, toilets, parking, a paddling pool, a playground, information boards, and boat trips up the river to Windsor.
 On a warm sunny day, it is an ideal place for a family picnic, to play by the river, or to start a walk from.

-At the end of the pleasure ground (at 2 miles into the stage), follow the towpath as it turns right through a kissing gate and adjacent to the road - the river is to the right.
+At the end of the pleasure ground, follow the towpath as it turns right through a kissing gate (the gate maybe gone - see photo) and adjacent to the road - the river is to your RHS.

-Across the road is a wide-open meadow with Coopers Hill in the distance.
-On the other side of the river from here, once stood the Benedictine Nunnery of Ankerwyke – what remains is visible from the towpath.
-It was built in honour of St. Mary Magdalene and founded in the 12th Century in the reign of King Henry II.
-This is now an area of parkland acquired by the National Trust in 1998 and as well as the remains of the nunnery you can also see, the ancient Ankerwyke Yew just a few yards to the north and the ruins of the old Ankerwyke Priory, set back a few hundred yards from the river.
+Across the road, to the LHS, is a wide-open meadow with Coopers Hill in the distance.
+After another 400 yards, look right, across the river and through a gap in the trees on the opposite bank of the river to see the remains of the Benedictine Nunnery of Ankerwycke.
+It was founded c.
+1160 AD by Sir Gilbert de Montfichet in honour of St. Mary Magdalene in the reign of King Henry II.
+This is now an area of parkland acquired by the National Trust in 1998 and as well as the remains of the nunnery you can also see, the ancient Ankerwycke Yew.
+The view of both from here were sketched twice by Turner and are held by The Tate.

-The Ankerwyke Yew is a magnificent tree believed to be about 2,500 years old.
+The Ankerwycke Yew is a magnificent tree believed to be over 2,000 years old.
 There are many myths about the tree and some believe it to have holy and even magical powers.
 It is thought to have been a meeting place for Druids and today is usually covered with ribbons and other gifts left by pagans.
-It even gives its name to a local pagan group called The Circle of Ankerwyke.
+It even gives its name to a local pagan group called The Circle of Ankerwycke.
 Tradition says the tree is where Henry VIII courted Anne Boleyn in the 1530s whilst he was still married to Catherine of Aragon.

 It is also believed many hundreds of years ago the Thames changed course in this area and originally flowed north of both the tree and the nunnery.
 Both sit on Ankerwycke Island formed by a small stream of the Thames